benzingerb1/league-of-launchers/README.md

 This simple script will launch all of your game clients at once, forcing them to download updates.

 ### Installing

+Download the file 'league-of-launchers.bat'

-We will include League of Legend's client as our example.
+As an example, we will edit 'league-of-launchers.bat' to include League of Legend's client.

 Find the `Target` path for each client you'd like to launch.
 There are several ways to do this, the easiest method is right clicking a desktop icon and selecting `properties`.